-Indicator In place/ In progress/ To be started Comments/Examples Financial statements Auditor appointed in accord with Scheme requirements (if applicable) In place Appointed annually at the AGM by producers; appointment for the 2023 fiscal year was on March 3, 2023 at the AGM.
+Indicator In place/ In progress/ To be started Comments/Examples Financial statements Auditor appointed in accord with Scheme requirements (if applicable) In place Appointed annually at the AGM by producers; appointment for the 2024 fiscal year was on March 9, 2024 at the AGM.
 Audited financial statements (annual) In place Financial statements are audited annually.
 Financial statements presented in annual report and at annual general meetings In place Audited financial statements are presented to the membership and public at the AGM and within the Annual Report. https://bcbhec.com/category/annual-report/ Member expenses Up to date approved member remuneration and expense policy consistent with legislation (where applicable) In place Remuneration is set by the membership at either a General Meeting or Annual General Meeting from time-to-time.
 Policies are provided to the Board in their orientation package and within the Expense Report.
+These policies are reviewed annually by the Governance Committee.
 Policies and rates are surveyed by BCCOMB annually.
 Controls Accounting practices are in accord with legislation and published standards In place As reported in the Auditor's Report to the audited financial statements.
-Internal financial controls are in place, and reviewed by auditors In place As conducted annually during the audit.
+Internal financial controls are in place, and reviewed by auditors In place Internal financial controls are in place.
+Fraud detection controls are also in place (e.g., requests to update payment routing information is double checked by using a secondary method, such as calling to verify, before changes are made).
+Staff attend fraud prevention webinars and read emails from our banking institution on the matter.
+Controls are reviewed by the auditor annually during the audit.
 In addition to the annual audit, the Commission received a report on internal controls conducted during the summer of 2020 by a separate, third party.
 Senior staff engaged with budget development & approval In place The budget is developed by staff under the direction and review of management.
 The budget is reviewed by the Audit & Finance Committee; following this, it progresses to the Board for approval annually.
 Accountability Operational, program and other expenditures using levies collected under the NPMA are in accord with purposes of the Scheme.
-In place All line-items are reviewed to ensure levies collected are in accord with purposes of the Scheme .
-Financial accountability processes and policies in place with producer associations and other organizations that receive funding from boards to carry out delegated responsibilities under the NPMA .
+In place All line-items are reviewed to ensure levies collected are in accord with the purposes of the Scheme .
+Financial accountability processes and policies in place with producer associations and other organizations that receive funding from boards to carry out delegated responsibilities under the NPMA.
 In place The Commission reviews and approves the BC Broiler Hatching Egg Producers' Association's annual budget, through a Financial Accountability Framework established between the organizations in 2016, and, by extension, the BC Poultry Association.
-The BCBHEPA is required to provide a detailed budget along with reasoning that its use of monies received from the Commission are in accord with purposes of the Scheme .
+The BCBHEPA is required to provide a detailed budget along with reasoning that its use of monies received from the Commission are in accord with the purposes of the Scheme .
 Any excess cash on hand from the prior year is used first towards the following year's budget.